reubenharry/website/content/maths/Statistics.md

 Logistic regression.
 Key observation: let $g(x)=log(\frac{x}{1-x})$.
 Let $f(x)=\frac{1}{1+e^{-x}}$. $f$ (log odds function) and $g$ (sigmoid function) are inverses.

+## Frequestist statistics

+A sample is a vector of independent, identically distributed draws from the model.
+An estimator is a function on the sample.
+The sample, and in turn the estimator, are random variables themselves, and a key method of frequentist statistics is to find the distribution of a given estimator, or a good approximation of it in the limit of large sample size.

+In practice, this is the mainstream approach to statistics, and there are lots of nice analytical results about the distributions of statistics, as well as more modern approximate approaches like bootstrapping, which make this easy.
+But conceptually it's a weird approach, and Bayesian methods are much more fundamental.

-## Estimators
+### Estimators

-Estimator is function of a sample from true parameter, and therefore a stochastic function of true parameter.
-Variance of estimator is a function of the true parameter.
+The variance of the estimator is a function of the true parameter.
 We can estimate the variance using the estimate of the true parameter in our function for the variance.
 This is the estimated standard error.
 Assuming our estimate of the true parameter converges on the true parameter, our estimate of its variance will also converge, assuming that estimate is a continuous function of the parameter.

-## Maximum Likelihood Estimate
+### Maximum Likelihood Estimate

 MLE is consistent if the likelihood is reasonably smooth.